 Net profit margins = (Revenue – Total Expenses) / Revenue

 Landed cost definition (from Business Dictionary): The total cost of a landed shipment including purchase price, freight, insurance, and other costs up to the port of destination.
-In some instances, it may also include the customs duties and other taxes levied on the shipment.
+In some instances, it may also include the customs duties, value-added tax, brokerage fees, and other payments levied on the shipment.
+There’s also currency conversion to consider – different countries will have different exchange rates to USD.

-In order to accurately fill in profit margin formulae, you need to account for landed costs.
+In order to accurately fill in profit margin formulae, you need to account for the total landed cost.
 Calculating landed costs can seem tricky at first, and it requires a certain amount of estimation, but it’s something you’ll grow familiar with over time.
 Brightpearl does have a feature that can allocate landed costs for you.

 Let’s look through a simple example to show why landed costs matter.
-In this case, you’re looking to buy an item – let’s say you want 5000 HDMI cables – and weighing up which supplier to choose.
+In this case, you’re looking to buy an item – let’s say you’re importing 5000 HDMI cables – and weighing up which supplier to choose.

-Looking at the purchase price alone, it makes sense to choose Supplier A. However, let’s take a look at the additional costs that might come up.
+Looking at the purchase price alone, it makes sense to choose Supplier A. However, let’s take a look at the extra fees that might come up.

 Let’s use these in our simplified landing cost formula.
-Instead of costs = purchase price, cost now equals the total.
+Instead of costs = purchase price, we can use the true cost – including all these additional fees.

-You can already see here that Supplier B’s landed costs are less.
+You can see from this landed cost calculation that that Supplier B’s landed costs are less.
 If we re-do the gross profit margin formula with these new costs, you’ll see the difference even more.

 You might look at these and think that they’re very similar, so why did we bother adding in this landed costs formula?
 If you take a step back and compare them to the original assessment, you can see the difference more clearly.